 Choosing a school for your child can be one of the most important parenting decisions you make—and one of the most agonizing.
 How can you know what environment will help your child thrive?
-Where your child will receive the best education for him or her as an individual?
-Whether public or private school is best for your child, and for you as a family?
+Where will your child receive the best education for him or her as an individual?
+Whether public or private school is best for your child and you as a family?

 You can begin by being a student yourself and learning about how public and private schools differ.
 Some of the differences may surprise you.

 Public schools cannot charge for tuition.
 However, private schools can and do.
 According to privateschoolreview.com, the national average private school tuition is approximately $11,598 per year.
 That’s an average of both U.S. elementary and high schools for the 2021 school year.
 But don’t be too quick to think private school is beyond your budget.

 As a 2014 Money article points out, public school isn’t actually free.
 “In what might be one of America’s most regressive policies, the government divides the country into school districts, each supported by a local tax base.
 That means school funding and quality varies drastically depending on where you live, and homes in top school districts tend to be eye-poppingly expensive.”
 That article, “How Sending Your Child to Private School Can Save You $53,000,” considered all costs associated with private and public schools.